Jean Segura Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 18th in the league.
+- The Padres pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Padres pitchers combine to rank 11th in baseball in home runs surrendered (59 total, 1.1 per game).
+- Padres pitchers combine to give up 59 home runs (1.1 per game), the 10th-fewest in the league.

-- The left-hander last pitched on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up four hits.
+- The righty's last appearance was on Friday against the New York Yankees, when he tossed 6 1/3 innings, surrendering one earned run while allowing six hits.

+- The 30-year-old has put up a 5.64 ERA and 9.2 strikeouts per nine innings in six games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.